How to authenticate your personal domain name

 Edit the DNS zone of your domain name with your domain provider.

-PS: If you have any trouble with this, please contact your host's support team, so they can help you through it.
+PS: If you encounter any difficulties, please contact your host's support team for guidance.

 In this article, we will be using OVH as an example: